MURDriverless/MUR_Docker/readme.md

 ## 3) Easier way to run docker
 1. Clone https://github.com/MURDriverless/mur_docker_launcher to the Docker folder in 2)
-2. Follow instructions under usage
+2. Follow instructions under Usage
 3. You should now be able to launch docker with `sudo mdock`

 ## 4) Getting MURsim on Docker